Serving Family Law Clients in San Bernardino

 It is important to note, however, that if visitation is granted based on one of the above circumstances, and that circumstance no longer exists, the parents may petition the court to terminate the grandparents’ visitation.
 For example, if a parent is incarcerated, and is later released from prison and reconnects with the child, the parents may ask the court to terminated the grandparents’ visitation.

-The Special Circumstances for Grandparents' Visitation Rights
+Understanding Special Circumstances for Grandparents' Visitation

 A parent has passed away.